JulieAnnI/Workout-Tracker/readme.md

   ## Description

   This project allows you to view create and track daily workouts.
 You can log multiple exercises in a workout on a given day.
 It can track the name, type, weight, sets, and duration.
 If the exercise is a cardio exercise, distance traveled will be tracked.
+As of now, it is still a work in progess, there is some connection issues between Mongodb and Heroku making deployment difficult and adding new exercises is not currently working.
+These are changes I will be making the future.

   ## Table of Contents